We all made a few financial resolutions at the beginning of the year.

 But most of us have already given up on them, haven’t we?
-In fact, a lot of us wonder what the point of making these resolutions are?
+A lot of us wonder what the point of making these resolutions are.

 Not overspending, making a budget, not spending on luxuries, do these little things impact our financial future at all?

-You’re wrong.
+You’re mistaken.
 These are small things, but they make a big difference in our lives!

-If you are frustrated about why your bank balance does not increase, I’ll let you on a secret, it’s probably the most simple things that you aren’t doing, which is drifting you away from your resolution.
+If you are frustrated about why your bank balance does not increase, I’ll tell you a secret, it’s probably the most simple thing you aren’t doing, drifting you away from your resolution.

-In this article, I will ask you five questions which will help you to analyze why you aren’t meeting your financial resolutions
+In this article, I will ask you five questions to help you analyze why you aren’t meeting your financial resolutions.

-I can’t stress enough about the on the importance of investing
+I can’t stress enough on the importance of investing

-Whether you are a beginner or well established in your career, investing is a must in today’s day and age.
-Remember, earning money is not the end of your goal, increasing that money to a substantial amount is.
+Whether you are a beginner or well-established in your career, investing is a must in today’s day and age.
+Remember, earning money is not the end of your goal; increasing that money substantially is.

-These days, there are options like stocks and mutual funds which are popularly being referred to as the ‘invetsing option of the millennials’.
+These days, options like stocks and mutual funds are popularly referred to as the ‘investing option of the millennials’.

-If you think that investing in these instruments is jumping into a pool of risk, then you’re wrong once again!
+If you think investing in these instruments is jumping into a pool of risk, you’re wrong again!

 Psychologists have established that shopping is as addictive as alcohol.
 And the purchase of something new always gives satisfaction to humans.

-With the introduction of credit cards, the message is loud and clear that you can have what you want and satisfy your wants!
+With the introduction of credit cards, the message is loud and clear: You can have what you want and satisfy your wants!

-A credit card can be used in a number of establishments and gives you an easy access to buy something for which you don’t have to pay immediately.
+A credit card can be used in several establishments and gives you easy access to buy something for which you don’t have to pay immediately.

 It is not surprising that credit card debt is rising steadily at a high rate.

-Moreover, you can say that over-spending has become a norm within youngsters especially.
-Most of our economy depends on consumption, thus over-spending plays an important role in creating our economy.
+Moreover, you can say that over-spending has become a norm among youngsters especially.
+This is because most of our economy depends on consumption.
+Thus overspending plays an essential role in creating our economy.

-There are various credit card debt counselors, credit card debt support groups, credit card debt consolidators and budgeting softwares which support you and of course, add on to your expense.
+There are various credit card debt counsellors, credit card debt support groups, credit card debt consolidators, and budgeting software that support you and add to your expense.

 We’re not saying that credit cards do not help you, but you need to know how to use them wisely and when to use them.
-In fact, you must only subscribe to a credit card if you can control your urge to not overspend and you are able to settle off your debt in time.
+You must only subscribe to a credit card if you can control your urge not to overspend and settle off your debt in time.

-If we dig deeper, the fact is that most people do not want to know what they spend on.
+If we dig deeper, the fact is that most people do not want to know what they spend.

-They are comfortable in the zone of denial and do not want to plan their finances.
-Some people are also afraid that tracking the daily or weekly expenses will make them a fun-deprived, life-hating person.
+They are comfortable in the denial zone and do not want to plan their finances.
+Some people also fear tracking their daily or weekly expenses will make them fun-deprived and life-hating.

 Thus, they are ready to risk their financial health.

-Once you have an answer to these three questions, you can move on to the next step, which is making your budget.
+Once you answer these three questions, you can move on to the next step, making your budget.

-Many people think that keeping a record of your spending is a time-consuming process, but trust me, it will not take more than 10 minutes of your time very day.
+Many people think that keeping a record of your spending is time-consuming, but trust me, it will not take more than 10 minutes of your time every day.

 Think of it this way.

-You go out to eat on a weekend, you come back and you note it down in your budget diary.
-Slowly, but surely, when this becomes a habit, you will be able to realize where you’re spending unnecessarily and you can cut down on your expenses accordingly.
+You go out to eat on the weekend, come back, and note it down in your budget diary.
+Slowly but surely, when this becomes a habit, you will be able to realize where you’re spending unnecessarily, and you can cut down on your expenses accordingly.

-Next, you can make a budget and decide how much you can spend on each segment.
+Next, you can budget and decide how much you can spend on each segment.

-The last question I want to ask you is are you spending in accordance to your income?
+The last question I want to ask you is, are you spending according to your income?

-A lot of people, especially the one’s who have just started working spend more money than they actually earn, this is in fact the root cause for subscribing to credit cards.
+Many people, especially the ones who have just started working, spend more money than they earn; this is the root cause for subscribing to credit cards.

-We hope these 5 questions will help you make adequate financial decisions and make the process of financial planning easy!
+We hope these five questions will help you make sound financial decisions and make financial planning easy!